 Choosing Thoughtcrime as your English programme for Level 3 means that you probably find the darker, more dystopian aspects of world literature attractive; you’re somehow inexorably drawn to the unusual and deep down you sense that something is rotten in the state of…

-NCEA 3.1: Respond critically to specified aspect(s) of studied written text(s), supported by evidence
+91472 Respond critically to speci ed aspect(s) of studied written text(s), supported by evidence.
+4 Credits.
+External

 Listen to this course's companion podcast to help make sense of everything you find published here